View images and read about life in our program from our residents' perspectives.

 Third-Year Resident

-A day in the life of a third-year radiology resident at Baylor is a whirlwind that is highlighted by graduated responsibility and autonomy on rotations, attending the AIRP conference in DC, matching into competitive fellowships, and culminating in taking the CORE exam.
+A day in the life of a third-year radiology resident at Baylor is highlighted by graduated responsibility and autonomy on rotations.
+Residents will also spend time applying and matching into competitive fellowships, and preparing for the Core exam which is taken at the end of the R3 year.

-During your third year, you will continue to do core rotations at Ben Taub Hospital.
-You will do a very busy night-float rotation at Ben Taub where you are the upper level resident.
-In this, you get a very real feel for what it is like to practice as an independent radiologist.
+During your third year, you will continue to rotate through core rotations at Ben Taub Hospital.
+As a third year, you will serve as the upper level resident on many rotations, including a busy month of night float.
+The autonomy provided by these rotations gives a very real feel for what it is like to practice as an independent radiologist.

 You will also have the opportunity to do rotations at MD Anderson and St. Luke’s Hospital, which are slower paced rotations during which you will focus on more advanced imaging modalities such as MRI and PET imaging.

 Third year is not all spent in the reading room, however.
-You have the opportunity to spend a month in Washington, DC to attend the AIRP conference with residents from across the globe listening to world-renowned lectures.
-You will also spend a portion of your year on the road interviewing for fellowships, and Baylor has a very strong track record of matching its residents into top ranked fellowship programs.
+You have the opportunity to spend a month attending the AIRP conference with residents from across the globe listening to world-renowned lectures.
+You will also spend a portion of your year interviewing for fellowships, and Baylor has a very strong track record of matching its residents into top ranked fellowship programs across the country.

 Finally, the last half of your year will be spent preparing for the CORE exam, which you will take at the end of your third year.
 Though busy, the third year at Baylor is both challenging and exciting and will set you up for success as a fourth-year resident and practicing radiologist.